What is Light Deprivation & How Does it Affect Us?

 Neuroscientists at the University of Pennsylvania conducted a 6 week study in which they kept rats in the dark for 6 weeks.
-During this period, they not only observed depressive behavior, but brain damage in areas that are under-active in humans during depression.
+During this period, they not only observed mood behaviors but brain damage in areas that are under-active in humans during mood swings.
 The neurons responsible for producing norepinephrine, dopamine, and serotonin were dying.

 Another study published in Scientific Reports examined light deprivation in two research stations in Antarctica.
 These environments were unique in that they provided a winter and summer season with absolute darkness and absolute light, respectively.
 The researchers found that low light exposure during the day sensitizes the body for light exposure at night (evidenced by melatonin suppression).
 Bright light at inappropriate times (as experienced by the subjects in the Antarctica experiment) resulted in shorter sleep cycles.

 Getting the right amount of natural light is just as important as getting it at the right time.
 If we don’t get light during the day (because we are spending our time indoors), and get it in the evening (e.g. from bright artificial light or electronic devices), we are cause an unhealthy shift in our circadian rhythm and negatively affect our sleep patterns.

 That can happen for a variety of reasons - spending a lot of time indoors, working variable hours (such as shift workers, airline staff, etc.), or winter in a location that has reduced daylight hours during that period of the year.

 Don’t Worry - There Are Some Easy Ways to Make Sure You Are Getting Enough Light!

 Exercising outside is an easy way to get that sunlight.
 If the weather is cooperating with you, try going for a bike ride or join a group class in the park.
 If the weather is a bit more... wintery (nice way of saying snowy), winter sports are a great choice!